marcsgil/slmcontrol/docs/README.md

 on a terminal.

-It has been tested on Windows and Ubuntu like systems.
-Probably won't work out of the box on other flavors, because of [restrictions of wxPython](https://wxpython.org/pages/downloads/).
-It has not been tested on Mac, but it should work.
+It will work of the box for Window.
+That is also the expected behavior for MacOS, but it has not been tested.
+For Linux, you will need to install manually install [wxPython](https://wxpython.org/pages/downloads/) before using this package.

+If you encounter the error `libSDL2-2.0.so.0: cannot open shared object file: No such file or directory`, you need to install the package `libsdl2-2.0-0` (on Ubuntu, run `sudo apt install libsdl2-dev`).

 If you encounter any problems, please open an issue on GitHub.

-If you encounter the error `libSDL2-2.0.so.0: cannot open shared object file: No such file or directory`, you need to install the package `libsdl2-2.0-0` (on Ubuntu, run `sudo apt install libsdl2-dev`).

 ## Authors